Audio

 Customize

-- ID - Use this option to set an HTML ID for the element.
-The ID should be unique on the page.
+- ID – Sets an HTML ID on the Element.

 $el

-- Custom Attributes - Use this option to add a custom attributes to the wrapper HTML tag of the element.
-Such as
+- Custom Attributes – Use this option to add custom HTML attributes to the root tag of the Element (e.g.

 Demo